Sandrolaxx/learning-english/duo/readme.md

 ## Unit Six

-Converse sobre trabalho
+Unit important expressions: Converse sobre trabalho

 ```
-Anna is a teacher.
+Anna is a software developer.
 --------------------------------------------------------------------
-Are you a doctor?
+Are you a DevOps?
 --------------------------------------------------------------------
 I work at an office in New York.
 --------------------------------------------------------------------